InformationSystemsAgency/user-satisfaction-widget/README.md

 2. Sizing Issues

-   - For non-Henaket: Ensure container width is between 350px and 700px
+   - For non-Henaket: Ensure container width is 320px
    - For Henaket: Verify responsive CSS is properly implemented
    - Check that no parent elements are constraining the iframe